 In 2018 customers in the Republic of Ireland have been particularly unhappy with Electric Ireland’s customer service, describing it as poor, and needing to make several calls to resolve straightforward issues.
 However customers agreed that the customer service agents were very polite and pleasant to deal with.

 In addition, the move in bonus was well-received by customers and the ease of switching online was highly rated.
-Customers are also big fans of Electric Ireland’s loyalty scheme and the discounts available.
+Customers are also big fans of Electric Ireland’s Rewards scheme and the discounts available.

 PAYG Electricity Top-Up (Android)/Top Up Now (iOS)